Ethereum Staking 2025: Complete Guide

 Smart Contract Risk

-• DeFi Protocols: Bugs in liquid staking contracts
+• DeFi Protocols: Bugs in staking derivative contracts

 • Mitigation: Use audited, battle-tested protocols